spookysalsa/medermade.github.io/week-1/5-fork-clone/my_reflection.md

 7. type in git clone and the url you copied to clipboard.
 8. This will have created a copy of my github-devbootcamp copy to my computer and the remotes(url's) used to retrieve and update from my computer to my github account.

 I didn't have too many issues if any at all setting this up.
 I had done some research before I attempted it.
 I was confused by the difference of cloning versus git remote add.
 But I figured it out.
-It was an "ah-ha!!" moment.
+It was an "ah-ha!!" moment..